 - Shipping, delivery, and sales tax

-There are a few factors to consider when determining its cost.
+There are a few factors to consider, though, when determining its cost.
 First, how much do you need?

 Measure your floors to help you figure out the amount that you will need.
-And add another five to ten percent to this number to account for waste and trimmed pieces.
+And then add another five to 10 percent to this number to account for waste and trimmed pieces.

 Each brand typically carries selections at different quality levels.
 The higher the quality product, the more it will cost you.

-Prices generally run anywhere from $1 to $5 a square foot.
+Prices generally run anywhere from $1 to $5 per square foot.
 And most laminate flooring costs between $2 and $4 per square foot.

-Since quality is a major factor in the price, what criterion determine the quality of the laminate?
+Since quality is a major factor in the price, what criteria determine the quality of the laminate?